lfernando-silva/cryptocoins-wallet-schedule/README.md

 - This plugin stores everything in your browser.
 None of your information is shared through the plugin.
 Anyway, you must be carefour about your computer security as well.
 - Once you clear the browser history, you will lose all data.
-- This plugin does not work as a wallet and do not perform cryptocurrency trades.
+- This plugin does not work as a wallet and does not perform cryptocurrency trades.

 ## Feedback
 - I appreciate any sugestions, tips, bugs found and feat requests and etc. You can send it to my email: lfernando-silva@hotmail.com, with subject "cryptocurrency schedule plugin"